 Many people like to give their horses a treat just because it’s a nice thing to do and because we love them, but if you are serious about trick training you need to resist the temptation to feed them treats at any time other than trick training time.

 The treat must be something that your horse really likes.
 This will encourage him to work harder to get the treat.
-My horse, Trigger, loves some little trick biscuits I make (recipe in Part 1 of the Horse Trick Training ebook) or very small pieces of carrots.
-Small amounts of your horse’s normal feed (especially ones with some molasses) works well too.
+My horse, Trigger, loves some little trick biscuits I make or very small pieces of carrots.
+Small amounts of your horse’s normal feed (especially ones with some molasses) work well too.
 Try out a few different treats and see which ones really get your horse’s interest.

 One thing we want to avoid is creating a horse that becomes pushy or nippy around treats.
 There are a few ways you can prevent this from happening: